 I’m here for the people who get overlooked by most of the financial industry.

 I want everyone, no matter where they come from, to feel joyful and confident about money.
 That’s my passion.

 I didn’t get a great financial education from my parents, and I definitely didn’t learn about budgeting in school.
 Instead, I made it to adulthood before I had my “WTF moment” with money and realized I didn’t know all that much.

 I had to teach myself how to positively think about my finances and make the right choices.

 From that point, I decided I wanted to give back.
-My professional journey began in Minnesota, where I grew up and worked in personal finance for 10 years.
+My professional journey began in Minnesota (traditional territory of the Anishinaabe and Dakota Peoples), where I grew up and worked in personal finance for 10 years.